 Cities will be the major arena in which ICT can bring solutions for economic, social, and sustainable growth.
 Cities have always been places where creativity has flourished, thanks to the many meetings that inevitably happen in dense urban areas.
 Connectivity will enable creativity, innovation and, ultimately, socioeconomic development.

-The internet generation is becoming used to having broadband access everywhere.
-Of the estimated 3.4 billion people who will have broadband by 2014, about 80 percent will be mobile broadband subscribers – and the majority will be served by High Speed Packet Access (HSPA) and Long Term Evolution (LTE) networks.
+The internet generation is used to access broadband service everywhere.
+Global mobile broadband subscriptions reached around 1.7 billion in Q1 2013, and are predicted to reach 7 billion in 2018.
+The majority will be served by High Speed Packet Access (HSPA) and Long Term Evolution (LTE) networks.

 Mobile broadband provides high-speed connectivity over the mobile network through a variety of devices, including smartphones, personal computers, feature phones, tablets, and dongles.